Eristica Price Reaches $0.0017 on Top Exchanges (ERT)

-Eristica (ERT) traded flat against the U.S. dollar during the 1 day period ending at 19:00 PM ET on April 17th.
-Eristica has a total market capitalization of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
-One Eristica coin can now be bought for about $0.0017 or 0.00000003 BTC on major exchanges.
-In the last week, Eristica has traded flat against the U.S. dollar.
+Eristica (ERT) traded flat against the U.S. dollar during the 1-day period ending at 21:00 PM ET on April 21st.
+Eristica has a market cap of $285,862.48 and approximately $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
+In the last seven days, Eristica has traded flat against the U.S. dollar.
+One Eristica coin can currently be purchased for about $0.0017 or 0.00000003 BTC on major exchanges.

 Here is how other cryptocurrencies have performed in the last 24 hours: